edmundsj/hardsync/README.md

 ## Remaining (for MVP)
 - Add "ping"-based auto-discovery of serial devices
-- Support for user-defined type mappings, clean syntax for this
+- [DONE] Support for user-defined type mappings, clean syntax for this
-	- Add function to get all the types used and verify they are all defined
+	- [DONE] Add function to get all the types used and verify they are all defined
-	- Add tests to verify this functionality
+	- [DONE] Add tests to verify this functionality
 - [DONE] Add tests for zero-length requests and responses, ensure void declarations are generated
 - [DONE] Fix bugs in generated device arduino code
 - [DONE] Move exchange to top-level of contract